MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### SOAP

 Simple Object Access Protocol (SOAP) is a standard network protocol that was first designed so that applications built with different languages and on different platforms could communicate.
 Because it is a protocol, it imposes built-in rules that increase its complexity and overhead, which can lead to long page load times.
 These built-in compliances can make it preferable for enterprise scenarios.
+It also implements SSL as well.
+It's a contract based protocol.

 It includes standards such as security, atomicity, consistency, isolation, and durability (ACID), which is a set of properties for ensuring reliable database transactions.